-Most of the centers have information on emergency financial assistance programs, such as utility assistance from California Alternate Rates for Energy (CARES), Section 8 rental and housing vouchers, and eviction prevention.
+Most of the Salvation Army centers across Los Angele County have information on emergency financial assistance programs, such as utility assistance from California Alternate Rates for Energy (CARES), Section 8 rental and housing vouchers, and eviction prevention programs for Los Angeles.
 While the Salvation Army will rarely have money they can provide themselves, clients are more likely to get referrals.

-Services are offered in Pico-Union, Hollywood, South Los Angeles, the San Fernando Valley region, and Compton.
+Services are offered in Pico-Union, Hollywood, South Los Angeles, the San Fernando Valley region, and Compton as well as other parts of the county.
 Social workers from the Salvation Army provide low-income inner-city children and their families as well with a supportive structured program.
 The objective is to help people make positive life choices and become productive adults.

 The southern California Salvation Army is dedicated to helping veterans, in particular with housing, jobs, and similar supportive services.
 Four separate military and veterans programs are offered, including the main one known as The Haven.
-Substance abuse, housing, information on job training and counseling is offered.
+There is also substance abuse assistance, housing, information on job training and counseling is offered.

-Very basic health services may be offered to low-income and/or homeless individuals in Los Angeles.
+Very basic health services may be offered to low-income and/or homeless individuals in Los Angeles as well as immigrants (documented or not).
 Some of the major health issues faced in these communities can be addressed by the Salvation Army.